intercom/intercom-node/README.md

 var client = new Intercom.Client({ appId: 'app_id', appApiKey: 'app_api_key' });

-// Or with an OAuth token:
+// Or with an OAuth or Personal Access token:

 var client = new Intercom.Client({ token: 'my_token' });
 ```